ascii-boxes/boxes/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what the bug is, including the precise error message where applicable.

 **To Reproduce**
-Steps to reproduce the behavior:
+Steps to reproduce the behavior, including, but not limited to:
 - Value of the environment variable `BOXES`
 - How *boxes* is invoked, including input text, ideally as a command which can be copy&pasted, for example